 New Jersey says that both lawyers and healthcare providers can’t pay anyone to recruit patients or clients.
 The term “runner” or “recruiter” is frequently used when referring to healthcare pay-for-patient” schemes.

-In the most basic of patient recruiting schemes, healthcare providers pay cash to the recruiter.
+In the most patient recruiting schemes, healthcare providers pay cash to the recruiter.
 Cash is hard to trace and avoids all records and bookkeeping.
 In a typical cash scheme, the recruiter is paid $100 per patient.
 Depending on the service offered by the provider, the recruiter may target potential patients among the homeless, on the street and outside blood banks.
 The recruiter will often use a portion of $100 to buy the target cigarettes or alcohol.
 Sometimes the recruiter will pay the target a small amount of cash.

 The cash or bribe is paid after the medical service is rendered.
 Often the patient recruiter (runner) drives the target to the appointment.
 Once the service is complete, the recruiter earns his or her pay.